nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 3. Execution of the command.\
    i. `DeleteLectureCommand` checks if the index as gotten from `getLectureIndex()` of `Parser` class is in the task list and if it not then `LectureIndexNotFoundException()` is thrown.\
    ii. `DeleteLectureCommand` calls `deleteLecture(this.index)` for the index of the lecture as given by the user to delete the lecture.\
    iii.
-The delete successful message is printed to the user.\
+"Delete successful" message is printed to the user.\
    iv. `DeleteLectureCommand` calls `StorageLecture.writeLectureList(Storage.lectureList)` to save the new data to the storage file.

 #### 4.3.8 Editing a Task